Songonge/SQL-Projects/Finance_Analysis.md

 );

 COPY fact_spends
-FROM 'path to your file'
+FROM 'path to your file\fact_spends.csv'
 DELIMITER ','
 CSV HEADER
 ;